-Individuals may be entitled to Savings Allowance (SA) with savings income within the SA taxed at 0%.
+Individuals may be entitled to savings allowance (SA) with savings income within the SA taxed at 0%.
 The amount of SA depends on an individual's marginal rate of tax.
 An individual taxed at the basic rate of tax has an SA of £1,000 whereas a higher rate taxpayer is entitled to an SA of £500.
 Additional rate taxpayers receive no SA.

-The Dividend Allowance (DA), available to all taxpayers regardless of their marginal tax rate, charges the first £2,000 of dividends to tax at 0%.
-Prior to 2018/19 the DA was £5,000.
-Dividends received above this allowance are taxed at the rates shown in the table on page 4.
+The dividend allowance (DA), available to all taxpayers regardless of their marginal tax rate, charges the first £2,000 of dividends to tax at 0%.
+Dividends received above this allowance are taxed at the rates shown in the table.

-Dividends within the DA still count towards an individual's basic or higher rate band and so may affect the rate of tax payable on dividends above the $\pounds 2,000$ allowance.
+Dividends within the DA still count towards an individual's basic or higher rate band and so may affect the rate of tax payable on dividends above the £2,000 allowance.